 Did You Try It?

 I love it when my friends and family try my recipes.
 But I also love making improvements to already favorite foods.
-If you have feedback or suggestions for this recipe, let me know in the comment section below.
+If you have feedback or suggestions for Chris’ Butternut Squash Chicken Curry, let me know in the comment section below.
 And don’t forget to leave a star rating if you enjoyed our curry!